kircherlab/hemoMIPs/README.md

 conda env create -n prepTools --file envs/prep.yml
 ```

+The `ensemblVEP` and `prepTools` environments are only needed for the initial setup and can be deleted afterwards.

 ### Annotations of Ensembl VEP

 We use [Ensembl Variant Effect Predictor (VEP)](https://www.ensembl.org/info/docs/tools/vep/index.html) to predict variant effects.
-VEP was installed in a separate environment (`ensemblVEP`) above.
-Due to version conflicts with other software, it is not included with  other software.
-You will need to install the annotation caches for VEP separately.
-For this purpose, adjust the path to your location in the command line below.
-This command will download the human VEP cache (approx. 14G), which may take a while. \
+You will need to install the annotation caches for VEP before you can run the snakmake workflow.
+For this purpose, you will need to run a tool from the `ensemblVEP` environment that we created above.
+Please adjust the path to your location in the command line below (`-c vep_cache/`).

+Note that `snakemake` will later install a separate instance of VEP for running the pipeline and that we are only using the above environment to install the caches.
+Also note, that due to version conflicts with other software, VEP is not included in environments with other software.
 If you already have the VEP database, simply adjust the path to your database in the config.yml.
-Note that we run the pipeline using VEP v98.
+We run the pipeline using VEP v98.
 If you wish to use another version or cache, you should up- or downgrade your specific version of VEP and make sure that the other VEP version is correctly referenced in the workflow.

+The following commands will download the human VEP cache (approx. 14G), which may take a while. \

 ```bash
 conda activate ensemblVEP